alecchendev/alecchendev.github.io/main/books.md

 The books that I'm actively (however sporadically) reading at the time of updating this page.

-- Meditations
-- The History of Love
-- The Death and Life of Great American Cities
-- Work: A History of How We Spend Our Time
-- Amusing Ourselves to Death
-- Where the Wizards Stay Up Late
-- The History of Western Philosophy (soon to begin)
+- The History of Western Philosophy

 ### Personal Canon